futscdav/Astar-OSM/README.md

 Once running, the start node id and end node id are read from stdin and results are written to results.csv in the csv format

 Sample ids: 13823646 188755778

+To find nodes, use OpenStreetMaps, if more up-to-date data is required, you will have to regenerate the binary files.